vanngilha/vanngilha/README.md

 - Experience with RESTful APIs and backend integrations
 - Solid knowledge of MVC architecture and Laravel ecosystem
-- Collaboration with cross-functional teams (frontend, backend, and product)
+- Collaboration with cross-functional teams
 - Continuous improvement through hands-on projects and certifications

 Currently improving my skills in **React**, **TypeScript**, and **Cloud (Azure)**.